-There are two ways to reach Machu Picchu, sweating or without sweating, there are not more options.
+There are two ways to reach Machu Picchu, sweating or without sweating, there are no more options.
 You can live it as a reward or as an excursion.
-In this article we give you 10 tips to enjoy the experience sweating the shirt to the maximum.
+In this article, we give you 10 tips to enjoy the experience of sweating the shirt to the maximum.

 The Classic Inca Trail is a trail with more than 5 centuries of history.
-It is an ancestral trail that the Incas used to communicate through all its empire.
+It is an ancestral trail that the Incas used to communicate throughout all their empire.
 It’s really long and it is not retained entirely but nowadays it is possible to cover 42 km of this legendary road before getting to the citadel of Machu Picchu.

-It is a demanding trek that lasts 4 days, but can be done whenever excesses are not committed such as perform it without being acclimatized or being hangover.
+It is a demanding trek that lasts 4 days but can be done whenever excesses are not committed such as performing it without being acclimatized or being hangover.
 It is a road that leaves its mark.
-Machu Picchu is a unique place and for this reason is one of the wonders of the modern world but reaching it with effort makes the experience greater.
-When you arrive after 4 days of trekking you feel absurdly superior to all the people who arrives clean and smelling well.
+Machu Picchu is a unique place and for this reason, is one of the wonders of the modern world but reaching it with effort makes the experience greater.
+When you arrive after 4 days of trekking you feel absurdly superior to all the people who arrive clean and smelling well.
 You get the feeling that they don’t deserve it and that also makes you feel a little adventurous.
 Know that you’re going to enjoy that 1000 more times than the rest.

 The access to Huayna Picchu is even more restricted than the one for the Inca Trail.
 If you want to go there (we recommend you to go there) do not leave it for the last minute because you will stay with the desire.
 Reaching Machu Picchu and then wanting to go to Wayna Picchu and not being able to because of the time is a big problem.